enhance-dev/enhance.dev/src/views/docs/md/learn/features/transforms/css-transforms.md

 ## Basic Usage
-Below is the usage of a style transform for deploying to [arc.codes](arc.codes).
-This transform provides some scoping of styles without the need for the shadow DOM.
+This style transform is an example for deploying to [arc.codes](arc.codes).

 ### Input
 ```JavaScript